gravitational/teleport/rfd/0074-sftp-support.md

 The UX of `tsh sftp` will be very similar to that of `tsh scp`, but there will be some differences of behavior between the two.
-SFTP does not natively support expanding home directories, so absolute paths will have to be used.
+SFTP does not natively support expanding home directories, so absolute paths will have to be used for remote paths.
 Likewise passing quoted commands to be remotely executed (ex. ``tsh scp my_file 'user@host:/tmp/`whoami`.txt'``) will not work as `teleport sftp` is run without any other arguments.